 Not usually.
 The LTC Medicaid program penalizes most “uncompensated transfers” (think gifts made to another plus other transactions such as selling your home for less than tax-assessed value) made within the 60-month period immediate before the application is filed.
 The length of the penalty period depends on the total dollar value of the uncompensated transfers.

 Individuals who make transfers more than 60 months before they apply for Medicaid (or to certain individuals favored under Medicaid rules) will not be penalized.
 However, any control the individual retains over the assets will generally make the asset or income produced by it available or countable.

 Does Medicaid “take the house” or “take the assets?”

 No, Medicaid does not take the house or the assets.
 If the applicant (applicant and spouse, if married) does not meet the resource limits, then the individual will have to “spend down” to qualify, whether by paying for care, purchasing goods or services, converting countable assets to non-countable assets, or through other strategic planning options.
 With proper legal guidance, the applicant may be able to make some gifts in such a way that does not jeopardize the applicant’s ability to have his care needs met.

 Once a LTC Medicaid recipient dies, Virginia’s Medicaid program can request repayment from the recipient’s estate.
 Often the recipient has little to no estate and no repayment occurs.
 If the Medicaid recipient is the beneficiary of a special needs trust that was funded by the recipient’s own assets, then the trust itself must contain language requiring repayment to Medicaid or else the trust assets would prevent the beneficiary from receiving Medicaid in the first place.

-If you have questions about your or a loved one’s ability to qualify for LTC Medicaid services, please contact Promise Law at (757) 690-2470 or click here to schedule a consultation.
+If you have questions about your or a loved one’s ability to qualify for long term care benefit Medicaid services, contact Promise Law by using our convenient online form or call us at (757) 690-2470 to schedule a consultation.